Elyaaa001/BirLab-AI-assistant/README.md

 # BIrLab-AI-assistant
-AI assistant that connect different AIs together, so you an use them form one platform.
+AI assistant that connects different AIs together, so you an use them form one platform.